-- )) The Gonneville Project is not yet a mine. - Chalice has commenced a Pre-Feasibility Study (PFS), which will include more detailed investigations into how the Gonneville Project can be environmentally sound, economically viable and socially responsible. - In March Chalice submitted the Project for environmental approvals with the State and Commonwealth governments.
+- )) The Gonneville Project is not yet a mine. - Chalice is conducting a Pre-Feasibility Study (PFS) which includes detailed investigations into how the Gonneville Project can be environmentally sound, economically viable and socially responsible. - In March 2024 Chalice submitted the Project for environmental approvals with the State and Commonwealth governments.
 This process is expected to take approximately 3 years to complete. - If Chalice is successful in gaining all required government approvals, it is estimated that construction would start in approximately 2027. - Construction of the mine would take ~2 years to complete before operations are expected to begin in 2029.